filamentgroup/politespace/README.md

 The default delimiter is a space, but you can add `data-delimiter` to customize to a different character.

+### data-reverse

+When delimiting money, for example, you want the grouplengths to be calculated from the lowest digit to the greatest (from right to left).
+Use `data-reverse` to opt into this behavior.
+A USD Price example: `data-grouplength="3" data-delimiter="," data-reverse`

 ### [Demo](http://filamentgroup.github.io/politespace/demo/demo.html)

 ### Download [politespace.js](http://filamentgroup.github.io/politespace/dist/politespace.js) and [politespace.css](http://filamentgroup.github.io/politespace/dist/politespace.css)